KevinTheMix/CheatSheets/Angular.md

     npm --version
-    npm i(nstall)       # Installs all (missing) packages of the current project referenced in package.json npm i -g            # Installs globally (in the environnement e.g. PATH, etc.)
+    npm i(nstall)       # Installs all (missing) packages of the current project referenced in package.json npm i [package]		# Install a specified package (from public NPM cloud) into node_modules, and references it from package.json
+						# That second part is automatic since version 5.0 (previously with options --c).
+    npm i -g            # Installs globally (in the environnement e.g. PATH, etc.)
                         # See <https://stackoverflow.com/questions/5817874/how-do-i-install-a-module-globally-using-npm>
     npm i npm           # Updates NPM itself